jamie6king/scamradar/docs/Google Cloud API.md

 }
 ```

+15. Click send.
-15. The body of the response are all the images that look similar.
+16. The body of the response are all the images that look similar.